New England Journal of Medicine August 14, 2014

 Endpoint

-Key result: High-dose vaccine was 24.2% more effective than standard-dose vaccine in preventing laboratory-confirmed influenza in older adults.
+Key result: High-dose vaccine was 24.2% more effective than standard-dose vaccine in preventing laboratory-confirmed influenza.

 Tested